xyyang317/Aba-ViTrack/README.md

    python demo.py
    ```

-## Model Zoo and raw results
+## Model and raw results
-The trained model and the raw tracking results are provided in the [Model and Results](https://pan.baidu.com/s/13aXfsihrbrh8WMu6XYTthA?pwd=nen9) (Baidu Driver: nen9).
+The trained model and the raw tracking results are provided in the [Model and Results](https://pan.baidu.com/s/13aXfsihrbrh8WMu6XYTthA?pwd=nen9) (code: nen9).

 ## Citation